quicwg/base-drafts/draft-ietf-quic-transport.md

 response to a packet that might initiate a new connection, see
 {{packet-handling}} for details.

+The size of the first packet sent by a client will determine whether a server sends a Version Negotiation packet.
 Clients that support multiple QUIC versions SHOULD pad their Initial packets to reflect the largest minimum Initial packet size of all their versions.
 This ensures that that the server responds if there are any mutually supported versions.

 ### Sending Version Negotiation Packets {#send-vn}